Jill adored Adam - except when he called her "Jilly". Adam gave his view on Jill in 1988 - he'd never met such a daffy woman...

 But he was tempted by newly arrived rich bitch Valerie Pollard, who was out to score points against her loving husband, the aforementioned J Henry.
 Adam spent the night with her on his boat.
 And Valerie cleverly dropped this little gem of information into a nice "drinkies" session with her dear hubby, Adam, Jill and the Hunters in the motel bar.

-J Henry was furious, Jill was distraught and gave Adam back his ring, and Adam left England.
+J Henry was furious, Jill was distraught and gave Adam his ring back, and Adam left England.

 And that seemed to be that.

 But, in 1983, Adam returned to King's Oak.
-He wrangled a job as motel manager in exchange for his shares in the business, and Jill, who had voted for him to be awarded the job, began to tremble.
+He wrangled a job as motel manager for a period of five years in exchange for his remaining shares in the business, and Jill, who had voted for him to be awarded the job, began to tremble.

 And soon the engagement was back on again.

 David Hunter suspected that Adam was up to no good, simply out to marry Jill for personal gain, but what he really wanted was hard to know.

 That's what made Adam such fun as a character.

 After the wedding, Adam unveiled one of his flashes of genuine kindness.
 He'd secretly arranged for Jill to be reunited with her mother Meg on their honeymoon in Venice.
 Meg's rift with Adam over his selling of the motel shares had healed.

 Adam's relationship with David Hunter could be fraught, but he showed another flash of kindness when he spoke to Sarah Alexander on David's behalf during her pregnancy.
 Adam wasn't keen to go and talk to her, but he did.
 It didn't do any good, but all the same...